 The plutocrats are indifferent because the Tigers they are riding on still have more poor people to consume.

 When all the poor have been eaten the Plutocrats must dare not dismount the Tigers, but they won’t have an alternative, they will become the Tiger’s next meal.
 Apologies Winston Churchill

-Oga Senate President, the last time I checked, failed state is “a state whose political or economic system has become so weak that the government is no longer in control”.
+Oga Senate President, the last time I checked, a failed state is “a state whose political or economic system has become so weak that the government is no longer in control”.
 Is Buhari’s government still in control of Nigeria?

 Indeed, Nigeria is failing but can be salvaged if there’s sincerity amongst the Plutocrats.
 It is time to “make hay while the sun shines”.

-Restructure Nigeria now, create a level playing ground.
+Restructure Nigeria now, and create a level playing ground.
 Stop robbing Peter to pay Paul.
 Get everybody involved in the business of Nigeria.
 Dangote alone cannot feed or service the whole of Nigeria.

-The Plutocrats should drop sentiments and embrace the fact that all is not well, and so, if they fail to act now, the Nigerian state will fail.
+The Plutocrats should drop sentiments and embrace the fact that all is not well, and so if they fail to act now, the Nigerian state will fail.

 ~liberate your mind